Phil Foden: 2018–19 season

 Foden was part of City's starting line-up for the 2018 FA Community Shield on 5 August 2018, playing a total of 75 minutes as well as assisting Agüero's first goal of the game in a 2–0 victory over Chelsea at Wembley Stadium, marking Foden's third winner's medal of the calendar year.
-On 25 September 2018, he provided an assist to Riyad Mahrez and later scored his first senior goal in injury time to secure City a 3–0 away win against Oxford United in the third round of the EFL Cup.
+On 25 September 2018, he provided an assist to Riyad Mahrez and later scored his first senior goal in stoppage time to secure City a 3–0 away win against Oxford United in the third round of the EFL Cup.

 Foden scored his first home goal for City on 6 January 2019 during their 7–0 victory against Rotherham United in the third round of the 2018–19 FA Cup.
 Three days later, Foden was again on the scoresheet as he helped City defeat Burton Albion 9–0 in the first leg of the EFL Cup semi-finals.
 On 12 March 2019, Foden scored his first Champions League goal during the second leg of the last-16 tie against Schalke, as City won 7–0 (10–2 on aggregate).
 In doing so, he helped the club equal the record for the largest winning margin in the knockout phase of the competition.
 His goal also saw him become Man City's youngest-ever goalscorer in the Champions League and the youngest English goalscorer to score in the knockout stages of the competition, aged 18 years and 288 days.
 At the start of the following month, he made his first league start for the club in a 2–0 win over Cardiff City, becoming the youngest English player to do so since Daniel Sturridge in 2008.
 After the match, City manager Pep Guardiola told media that he expected Foden to be an important Manchester City player "for the next decade".

 Foden scored his first Premier League goal on 20 April 2019, in a 1–0 victory over Tottenham Hotspur.
 Upon doing so, he became the third-youngest player to score for the club in the Premier League, after Micah Richards and Sturridge.
 Man City ended the season completing a domestic sweep of all trophies with Foden having an increasingly prominent role in the squad.